ossdaiict/SLoP5.0-Game-Development/README.md

 # SLoP5.0-Game-Development
-# Russian Roulette - Godot Game Development Template
+# Russian Roulette - Godot Game Development

 A collaborative game development project inspired by Buckshot Roulette, built in Godot 4.3+ for the SLOP 5.0 event at GDG DA-IICT.